woman cutting vegetables

 Our nutrient of choice for gut dysbiosis is butyrate.
 It’s a short-chain fatty acid produced in a well-functioning gut — and most of us don’t have enough of it.

-Butyrate helps build a healthy gut lining while promoting blood sugar regulation, cell differentiation, and even quality sleep.* We love it for immediate gut support since it rebuilds long-term gut structure while also mitigating active symptoms.
+Butyrate helps build a healthy gut lining while supporting balanced blood sugar levels, cell differentiation, and even quality sleep.* We love it for immediate gut support since it rebuilds long-term gut structure while also mitigating active symptoms.
 And then you can get to work on a healthy diet, stress management, and other foundational pillars for real, lasting gut and full-body health.

 Allow your body to work with you, not against you.